Silver City, New Mexico: Gun fighting

+Mining and rail development

 The communities of Silver City and Pinos Altos developed as 19th century miners recovered easily extracted copper, gold and silver from ore deposits of the area.
 Standard-gauge Santa Fe Railroad reached Silver City in 1886, and Silver City, Pinos Altos and Mogollon Railroad was incorporated in 1889 to build a railway north to Mogollon.
 Construction was limited to 5 mi of grading until Wisconsin-based Comanche Mining and Smelting purchased the railroad in 1903 after horse-drawn ore transport became uneconomical.
 The Silver City smelter burned shortly after purchase, but was rebuilt with three blast furnaces and a reverberatory furnace to handle 225 tons of ore per day.
-Regular SC, PA&M steam service was brief running from 1907 to 1913.
+Regular SC, PA&M steam service was briefly running from 1907 to 1913.

+New Mexico Western State Teachers College

 In 1893, New Mexico Normal School was established.
 It was later known as New Mexico Western State Teachers College.
 In 1963, it was renamed Western New Mexico University.
 Today, WNMU offers eight graduate degrees, 41 baccalaureate degrees, and 18 associate degree and certificate programs.
 The WNMU's mascot is referred to as the Mustangs.
 Recognition for the university includes the 2003 Zia Award, the 2005 Best Practice Award (for the School of Education), the 2006 Chamber of Commerce Large Business of the Year Award, the 2008 Piñon Award, and the 2008 Compañero Award.

+Flooding

 The town had originally been designed with the streets running north to south.
 It was also built without adequate planning for storm water runoff.
 Businesses sprang up, and people learned to deal with the inconveniences of the summer rain.
 Silver City was built with high sidewalks in the downtown area to accommodate high flood waters.
 However, uncontrolled grazing and deforestation over time in the surrounding area contributed to higher levels of runoff.
 During the night of July 21, 1895, a heavy wall of water rushed through the downtown business district, leaving a trail of destruction.
 A ditch 55 ft lower than the original street level was created in what was once known as Main Street.
 Businesses on Main Street began using their back doors on Bullard Street as main entrances and eventually, were permanently used as the new front entrances.
 To this day, the incorrect odd/even addressing conventions on the east side of Bullard Street are a reminder that the buildings were addressed on Main Street originally, not Bullard Street.
 Main Street now ends near the back of the Silver City Police Station, where the Big Ditch Park begins.